PawseySC/containers-openfoam-workshop/_episodes/05_useOverlayFSForReducingNumberOfFiles.md

 {: .callout}

 > ## c) Use soft links to trick the OpenFOAM tools to write towards the interior of the OverlayFS
-> 1. In the case directory, create soft-links named `processorN` that point to the internal directories:
+> 1. In the case directory, create soft-links named `processor*` that point to the internal directories:
 >      - `ln -s $insideDir/processor0 processor0`
 >      - ...
 >      - `ln -s $insideDir/processor4 processor4`